ShuntaroOkuma/ethereye/README.md

 ## See API docs

 Refer to the provided API documentation (Swagger UI format) for detailed information on each endpoint, including the required input parameters, expected output, and any applicable error messages.

+You can access ``, but in order to execute the API from here, you need to have already launched the API on localhost.

 Run below command.